-The importance of this criterion is also recognized in current inspection criteria for fire protection manual actions under the accessibility criterion and other criteria, ensuring, for instance, that the necessary equipment is available and protected from fire effects.
+The importance of this criterion is also consistent with current inspection criteria for fire protection manual actions under the accessibility criterion and other related criteria.
+Current inspections ensure, for instance, that the necessary equipment is available and protected from fire effects.
+This existing practice and the associated expectations support the need for a criterion that addresses the functionality and accessibility of equipment needed to successfully perform operator manual actions.